-During the year, management regularly updates the estimates based on changes in various factors such as product prices, shipments, product mix, operating and administrative costs, earnings mix by taxable jurisdiction, repatriation of foreign earnings, uncertain tax positions and the ability to claim tax credits.
-To the extent that actual results vary from these estimates, the actual annual effective income tax rate at the end of the year could be materially different from the estimated annual effective income tax rate as of the end of the second guarter.
+During the year, management regularly updates estimates of pre-tax income and income tax expense based on changes in the business' earnings projections, the earnings mix by taxable jurisdiction, uncertain tax positions, and other tax matters.
+To the extent that actual results vary from these estimates, the actual annual effective income tax rate at the end of the year could be materially different from the estimated annual effective income tax rate as of the end of the third quarter.